-Now most of us have heard of acne, but what about rosacea?
+Now lots of us have heard of acne, but what about rosacea?
 Rosacea is quite a common skin condition that mostly affects the face.
 It is a chronic condition that can last for years with a spectrum of mild to severe.
 The condition is characterized by redness that doesn’t go away, as well as small, pus-filled bumps in some cases.
-Even though it is sometimes mistaken for acne, the two are still different.
+Even though it is sometimes mistaken for acne (or, in some cases, perioral dermatitis), the two are still different.
 Here’s how.

 Rosacea vs Acne

 - Rosacea occurs mostly on the face, usually on the nose and cheeks and occasionally on the forehead and chin – whereas acne can show up on any part of the body.

 - With Rosacea, the redness is not isolated to the inflamed bump – as is the case with acne.
 Rather, the redness can be seen all over the affected area.

 - Rosacea appears as small bumps – unlike acne which appears as whiteheads, hard lumps, and blackheads

 - Rosacea usually shows up in individuals that are 30 years and older and can become severe if left untreated.
 Acne on the other hand occurs during the puberty ages of 10-13 but can last for up to 10 years.

 If you have Rosacea, you are very likely to notice these symptoms and along with other tell-tale signs.

 - With Rosacea, it will look like you are blushing, and there may also be a persistent redness resembling a sunburn that may not go away.
 The flushing is not always permanent, and it is usually the first sign to signal the onset of the condition.

 - You can also tell that a skin condition is Rosacea when there are bumps and pimples on the face.
 The spots are solid and usually resemble acne, but there will be no blackhead.
 The pimples are also usually pus-filled, and these symptoms may come with a burning or stinging sensation.